kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

 1. Open a **Terminal** in the VNC desktop.

-2. Edit the recorded commands in /u01/middleware_demo/scripts/createDS.py using the command
+2. Edit the recorded commands in /u01/middleware_demo/scripts/createDS.py using the command below:

     ````
     <copy>